ryklin/OpenGL3DGame_Java/README.md

-# OpenGL3DGame
+# Game Engine written entirely using Java, OpenGL, and GLSL.
- This code is based entirely on ThinMatrix's Beginners OpenGL 3D Game Tutorials .
+<b>This code is based entirely on ThinMatrix's Beginners OpenGL 3D Game Tutorials</b>
 This tutorial focuses on the new Opengl 3.0 programmable pipeline, with emphasis on shaders!

 To view the tutorial video series, visit the following link.